Sahasrara (chakra #7) #

 How you attend to these maneuvers is of critical importance.
 Feel into the fingertips of your right hand and the current sahasrara area.
 Moreover, try to feel into the gap between these two parts of your body.

-To prevent your attention from wandering, randomly vary
+To prevent your attention from wandering and neural adaptation,2 randomly vary

 - rotational velocity (slow, medium, and fast)